PavelPll/RNA_transformer/README.md

             "autoencoder_vanilla": True,
             "classification": True,
             ```
-        * To use or not to use:
+        *  Set whether to use or not:
             * learnable loss weighting for the classification task
             * custom embeddings
             * a mask token for training